 Drug Charge Cases and Results in Texas

-Drug Charge Results of Our Drug Crime Lawyers PCS (Possession of Controlled Substance) PID (Possession with Intent to Deliver) POM (Possession of Marijuana) October 2025 Criminal Defense Lawyer Case Results Manufacturing and Delivery of a Controlled Substance – Placed on Deferred Probation Manufacturing and Delivery of a Controlled Substance – Placed on Deferred Probation Possession…
+Drug Charge Results of Our Drug Crime Lawyers PCS (Possession of Controlled Substance) PID (Possession with Intent to Deliver) POM (Possession of Marijuana) November 2025 Dallas, Tx Criminal Defense Lawyer Case Results Manufacturing / Delivery of Controlled Substances — Placed on Deferred Probation Inhalant Paraphernalia — Placed on Deferred Probation October 2025 Criminal Defense Lawyer…

 Weapons Offenses Cases and Results in Texas

-UCW (Unlawful Carrying of a Weapon) DW (Deadly Weapon) UPF (Unlawful Possession of Firearm) October 2025 Criminal Defense Lawyer Case Results Unlawful Carrying of a Weapon (UCW) – Case Rejected by the District Attorney’s Office Unlawful Carrying of a Weapon (UCW) – Placed on Deferred Probation May 2025 Unlawful Carrying of a Weapon (UCW) Dismissed…
+UCW (Unlawful Carrying of a Weapon) DW (Deadly Weapon) UPF (Unlawful Possession of Firearm) November 2025 Dallas, Tx Criminal Defense Lawyer Case Results Unlawful Carrying of a Weapon (UCW) — Conditional Dismissal Prostitution & Public Morals Case Results Solicitation of Prostitution — Conditional Dismissal October 2025 Criminal Defense Lawyer Case Results Unlawful Carrying of a…

 What is Intoxication Manslaughter in Texas?